chapel-lang/chapel/doc/sphinx/source/users-guide/base/basicTypes.rst

 ===========================================

 Chapel supports a variety of basic types to represent logical values, numbers, and strings.
-Specifically, these types provide support for Boolean values; signed and unsigned integers; real, imaginary, and complex floating point values; and strings.
+Specifically, these types provide support for:
+Boolean values; signed and unsigned integers; real, imaginary, and complex floating point values; and strings.
 These types, along with the ``void`` type (not covered in this section), are known as Chapel's *primitive types*.
-In the previous sections, we've seen simple uses of string and integer types and values.
+In previous sections, we've seen simple uses of string and integer types and values.

 Bit-Widths